FelixLabelle/felixlabelle.github.io/_posts/2026-4-3-first_steps_towards_a_better_research_management_tool.md

 ![Research hub landing page](/images/research_management_tool_my_library_site_empty.png)

 It's currently limited to adding papers, removing papers, or adding them to RQs.
-Currently using it to triage papers until they find a more permanent home elsewhere.
+I'm currently using the library to triage papers until they find a more permanent home elsewhere.
 Eventually I'd like to have more filters and search over the library.
 This hasn't really been a high priority since I'm primarily using the tool to organize research questions.

 ### Research Question Management

-Research questions is the term used, but this is a place holder for any way of organizing results to any open questions I have.
+Research questions is the term used, but this is a placeholder for any way of organizing results to any open questions I have.
 There is first a page that has the research questions themselves.

 ![Research hub landing page](/images/research_questions_list_site_active.png)

 Upon clicking on a RQ, you can see the papers associated with that research question.
-There are also recommendations on the right hand side.
+There are also recommendations on the right-hand side.

 ![Research hub landing page](/images/research_question_attached_papers_site_empty.png)

-There are two recommendation engines
+There are two recommendation engines:
-1. vector based
+1. vector-based
-2. bibliobased
+2. bibliographic-based

 ![Research hub landing page](/images/research_question_sheets_site_recommendations_results_5.png)